Institutes

 Department B Design and Art offers a broad spectrum in teaching and research that combines traditional artistic and computer-based media and methods in design and representation.

-Digital design
+Digital Design

 Prof. Dr.-Ing.
 Oliver Tessmann

-Sculptural design
+Sculptural Design

 Prof. Ariel Auslender